-Yes, insurance will cover a broken head gasket if the mechanical failure was caused by vandalism, flooding, or other external forces.
-However, insurance will not cover a broken head gasket if the mechanical failure was caused by simple wear and tear or lack of maintenance.
-Motor repairs are generally not covered by car insurance unless they are the direct result of an accident or other hazard covered by the insurance policy.
-If your vehicle is still relatively new or you have purchased an extended warranty, the manufacturer can pay for repairs in the event of an engine failure or other mechanical breakdown.
+If you're wondering whether car insurance will cover a broken head gasket, the answer is yes - but only if the mechanical failure was caused by an external force such as vandalism, flooding, or another hazard covered by your policy.
+If the head gasket failure was due to simple wear and tear or lack of maintenance, then it won't be covered.
+Motor repairs are generally not included in insurance policies unless they are the direct result of an accident or other covered event.
+If your vehicle is still relatively new or you have purchased an extended warranty, the manufacturer may be able to pay for repairs in the event of an engine failure or other mechanical breakdown.

 Some insurers may offer coverage called mechanical breakdown insurance that provides coverage for mechanical failures in a similar way to a guarantee.
 This type of coverage can be useful if you don't have comprehensive coverage and collision coverage, as it will cover engine repairs if the engine is damaged in an accident or due to an event beyond your control.
 It's important to be aware of the signs of a faulty head gasket, as this can lead to significant engine damage if not fixed promptly.
 Common signs include white smoke coming from the exhaust, coolant leaking from the engine, and a decrease in engine power.